pirty6/Programming-Languages/README.md

 Code generated for the Programming Languages course

 -----

+    Encoder-Decoder Neural Network and its performance in colouring black and white images and the use of parallelization techniques to improve the waiting times during training.
     Copyright 2019 © Mariana Pérez @pirty6
     Programming Languages, ITESM.
     A01206747 for ITESM